-Carving mesquite wood is something many people are interested in.
+Many people are interested in carving mesquite wood.
 Some are interested in the process of making the pieces, while others are more interested in the end product.
-Whether you are looking to make a small coffee table or a large structure, the possibilities are numerous.
-Our interest in this project was to see how the various woods would look in the finished product.
+The possibilities are many, whether you want to make a small coffee table or a large structure.
+For this project, we wanted to see how the different types of wood would look in the finished product.

 Best tools for carving mesquite